Sami Whitcomb: Europe

 Whitcomb considered signing in Switzerland for the 2010–11 season but the perceived lack of strong competition to prepare her to break into the WNBA ultimately led her to initially end her playing career.

 In June 2011, Whitcomb launched her pro basketball career by signing with ChemCats Chemnitz of the Damen-Basketball-Bundesliga (DBBL) in Germany.
 In 22 games during the 2011–12 season, she averaged 11.8 points, 4.7 rebounds, 3.1 assists and 2.0 steals per game.

 Whitcomb returned to Germany for the 2012–13 season, signing with the Wolfenbüttel Wildcats of the DBBL in July 2012.
 Wolfenbüttel made the finals in 2012–13 but went bankrupt and couldn't play out the season.
 In 20 games, she averaged 18.5 points, 5.5 rebounds, 2.7 assists and 2.6 steals per game.

 In the fall of 2013, Whitcomb played in Slovakia for ŠKBD Rücon Spišská Nová Ves.
 She averaged 15.8 points, 5.9 rebounds, 2.2 assists and 2.9 steals in 15 MEL games.

 Whitcomb was set to return to Germany to play for TSV 1880 Wasserburg in the 2014–15 season, but later asked for the termination of her contract citing the need for a break from playing.

 For the 2018–19 season, Whitcomb played for French team Basket Lattes.
 In December 2018, she scored a season-high 40 points, which included 10 three-pointers.
 The team finished runners-up in both the French Basketball League and European Cup.

 Whitcomb returned to Basket Lattes for the 2019–20 season.
 She scored a season-high 30 points.
 Due to the COVID-19 pandemic, the season was cut short.

-In March 2021, Whitcomb played in Turkey for Galatasaray.
-She appeared in six KBSL games and two EuroLeague games.
+In March 2021, Whitcomb played in Turkey for Galatasaray of the Women's Basketball Super League.
+She appeared in six Super League games and two EuroLeague games.

 Whitcomb initially signed with French team ESB Villeneuve-d'Ascq for the 2021–22 season, but changes in family circumstance saw her return to Perth instead.

+On May 31, 2025, Whitcomb signed with Beşiktaş JK of the Turkish Super League for the 2025–26 season.